Loop is vastly different to anything currently in the sector because:

 Loop is independent and is a sector/ context wide tool.
 Refugees, youth, health facilities and emergency responders, among others, can all use Loop to enhance their current approaches.

-Loop is there before, during and after a crisis and is not dependent on or competing for project or emergency response funding.
+Loop is there before, during and after a crisis and is not dependent on or competing for project or emergency response funding and no set up time or costs are involved.

 Loop is designed to be complementary to other existing feedback mechanisms, especially those which are face to face.